sarmyca/leetcode/README.md

 - **/hard** – Solutions to Leetcode's Hard problems

 Each folder will contain:
-- The problem statement (if not copyrighted)
+- The problem name and number (if not copyrighted)
 - My solution in the programming language I used (Python, Java, etc.)
 - Additional comments or explanations where necessary